-Enter a valid ICD-9 code which best describes the principal reason for home health services.
-The code is the full ICD-9-CM diagnosis code including all digits.
+Enter a valid diagnosis code which best describes the principal reason for home health services.
+The code is the full diagnosis code including all digits.

 If more than one diagnosis is treated concurrently, enter the diagnosis that represents the most acute condition and requires the most intensive services.